-Students may get an ASU-Newport Student ID at the Newport, Marked Tree, or Jonesboro Campus Library.
+ID cards are made at each campus library.
 This card must be shown for check cashing, for identification purposes, and to check out library materials.
 Student ID Cards are property of the college and are subject to being revoked in the case of abuse.
+ASUN student ID cards are valid from August to August and must be renewed annually.
 Students must present a valid driver's license or other official form of identification in order to obtain an ID, and must be enrolled in the current semester.